Skip to main content

 3. Severity Workflow Use Case: Orchestrates the complete severity assessment workflow.
 It follows the same pattern as the diagnosis workflow, coordinating between the Expert Orchestrator and Report Builder to produce a canonical severity report.

-8. Settings Configuration: Loads application settings from environment variables using pydantic-settings.
-This includes service metadata, server configuration, downstream service URLs, and HTTP client parameters.
+12. Settings Configuration: Loads application settings from environment variables using pydantic-settings.
+This includes service metadata, server configuration, downstream service URLs, HTTP client parameters, and S3 configuration for device label storage.

 SOUPs